-In the following, we provide two plots of the order parameter $p_\mathrm{cond}$ evaluated numerically in the Grover Model as a function of $\Gamma/J$ for different values of $N$.
-Note that the higher is the temperature the slower is the convergence of the data to the $N\to\infty$ limit of $p_\mathrm{cond}$ represented by the step-like solid line.
-Nevertheless, the fit of $a+b/N+c/N^2$ to the values of $\Gamma/J$ at $p_\mathrm{cond}=0.5$ provides an asymptotic value of $\Gamma_\subc/J=a$ in good agreement with the exact value.
+Figures \ref{pcond_Grover_05} and \ref{pcond_Grover_12} show the order parameter $p_\mathrm{cond}$ evaluated numerically in the Grover model as a function of $\Gamma/J$ for different values of $N$.
+Note that the higher the temperature is the slower the convergence of the data to the $N\to\infty$ limit of $p_\mathrm{cond}$ is, represented by the step like solid line.
+Nevertheless, the fit of $a+b/N+c/N^2$ to the values of $\Gamma/J$ at $p_\mathrm{cond}=0.5$ provides an asymptotic value of $\Gammac/J=a$ in good agreement with the exact value.